Norbyte/ositools/LuaAPIDocs.md

 ### Custom calls/queries
 <a id="l2o_custom_calls"></a>

 It is possible to call Lua functions by name, without exporting them to the Osiris story header.
-For this purpose two polymorphic functions are provided, `NRD_LuaCall` and `NRD_LuaQuery*`.
+For this purpose multiple polymorphic functions are provided, `NRD_LuaCall*`, `NRD_ModCall*`, `NRD_LuaQuery*` and `NRD_ModQuery*`.

-`NRD_LuaCall` is a call (i.e. usable from the `THEN` part of the rule) and returns no results.
+`NRD_LuaCall(Func, ...)` is a call (i.e. usable from the `THEN` part of the rule) and returns no results.
 Its first parameter is the function name to call, and it accepts an arbitrary number of arguments to pass to the Lua function.
-Only functions in the global table can be called this way.
+Only functions in the global table can be called this way, i.e. it is meant to be used for mods targeting v42 or below.
+`NRD_ModCall(Mod, Func, ...)` is similar to `NRD_LuaCall`, but its first two parameters are the mod name in the global table (i.e. the `ModTable` setting from `OsiToolsConfig.json`) and the function name to call.
+It calls the function `Mods[Mod].Func(...)` in Lua, i.e. it is meant to be used for mods targeting v43 or above.

 ```lua
 function TestFunc()